 - Hukilau is more of a Hawaiian-themed restaurant with a few tiki elements.
 It is listed on Critiki.com’s list of tiki bars, so we include it as well.

 - More about our Tiki Bar Rating System

-Bamboo Hut originally launched in North Beach in 1999, and recently reopened after an extensive renovation including a refreshed approach to cocktails in 2019.
+Bamboo Hut originally launched in North Beach in 1997 and re-opened after an extensive renovation including a refreshed approach to cocktails in 2019.
 This is best characterized as a “dive bar with a tiki theme” but crowds are well-mannered and friendly.
-The cocktail menu is hit or miss, and is not fully the craft orientation of others in the city.
+The cocktail menu can be hit or miss, and is not quite the complete craft orientation of others in the city.
 The large tiki head just inside the door dates from the 1940s.

 A seminal location in the resurgence of tiki in the last decade.
 Originally opened in 2006 and still going strong.
 High quality cocktails and service, with light food options (fryer only) and some great merchandise items for sale.
 The interior features immersive decor in a neighborhood bar layout, plus a patio that’s open during daylight and early evening.
 Be sure to check out the free jukebox where you can influence the music being played.
 Forbidden Island is known for strong hospitality and a large rum selection; the Kill Devil Rum Club is popular with regulars.

 One of the most sketchy dive bars you’ll ever encounter.
 Known for having an unpleasant bartender and borderline hygiene, there are a few tropical drinks served amongst a few tikis.
 Beware…